an architectural installation looking at relational networks. construction is currently in progress.

 domaine de boisbuchet (arrival)

-considering emotions, storytelling and time while curating the arrival sequence at domaine de boisbuchet (centre pompidou / vitra).
+considering emotion and time while curating the arrival sequence at domaine de boisbuchet (centre pompidou / vitra).

 projection onto woven metal mesh